-- Patient's full name (surname/family name and first/given name or initials for trial patients) - Date of birth - Unique hospital/NHS number or trial ID for trial patients - Date and time that the sample was taken
+- Patient's full name (surname/family name and first/given name or initials for trial patients), - · Date of birth, - Unique hospital/NHS number or trial ID for trial patients, - Date and time that the sample was taken,

-These are minimum labelling criteria and it is highly recommended to also provide the patient gender
+It is highly recommended to also provide the patient gender Request Forms:

-Request Forms:

-SIHMDS has its own referral forms that are available on the NWLP website.

-All solid tumour requests are to be completed using the Royal Marsden request form, available on the NWLP website.

-All requests for germline red cell requests are to be completed using the King's request form, available on the NWLP website.
+- SIHMDS has its own referral forms that are available on the NWLP website. - All solid tumour requests are to be completed using the Royal Marsden request form, available on the NWLP website. - All requests for germline red cell requests are to be completed using the King's request form, available on the NWLP website.